webix-hub/docs/data/datatable/sizing.md

 });
 ~~~

+For these resizing options there exist relevant events [onRowResize](api/ui.datatable_onrowresize_event.md) and [onColumnResize](api/ui.datatable_oncolumnresize_event.md).

 {{sample 15_datatable/07_resize/03_all_resize.html }}

-####Setting custom size for area where "resize" is detected
+###Setting custom size for area where "resize" is detected

 You can also define the size of the area where resizing can be activated.
 You can do this by setting the api/ui.datatable_resizerow_config.md or
-api/ui.datatable_resizecolumn_config.md properties and passing an object with the *size* parameter to them:
+api/ui.datatable_resizecolumn_config.md parameters and passing an object with the *size* property to them:

 ~~~js
 webix.ui({